-Can lay unto five broods of 3-4 eggs between March and September.
+Can lay two, possibly three broods per year of 3-4 eggs between March and September.
 Nests are usually formed of grass and twigs and located in the fork of a tree or bush.
 Eggs are green/blue in colour with red blotches.
 The incubation period usually lasts between 13 and 14 days.

 Mainly insects fruits and berries